darrelllong/Public-key-Cryptography-in-Python/README.md

 }
 ```

-The scheme by Pascal Paillier using residuosity is interesting since it is partially homomorphic.
+The scheme by Pascal Paillier using residuosity classes
+is interesting since it is partially homomorphic.
 ```
 @inproceedings{paillier1999public,
   title={Public-key cryptosystems based on composite degree residuosity classes},